 The interesting part is that it is the quality of our conversation that either shrinks a great idea or enhances the idea to the next level, where it becomes transformative.
 Transformative ideas contain the key to sales success.

 Let’s assume we’re engaged in a thoughtful conversation about current events.
-For example, we might discuss a news item we both read about investors going after Bernie Madoff’s family to recoup some of their losses.
+For example, we might discuss a news item we both read about research being conducted to find a COVID-19 vaccine.
 Without a doubt, our conversation will reveal our understanding of what’s good or bad, and it may cause us to review what’s right and wrong.
-The chain of ideas could lead, through artful questions, to a better understanding of fairness, justice, liberty, or equality.
+The chain of ideas could lead, through artful questions, to a better understanding of what both parties value.

 While a conversation about current events leads to a chain of ideas that helps us better understand the world we live in, a great conversation with a prospect will help us understand the customer’s world.
 As a result, we will be able to generate better ideas for creating customer value with our solutions.